CLI One-Liners for Quick Audits

 How do I handle rotated or gzipped log files without consuming excessive disk space?

-Use stream decompression tools like zcat or zgrep to process .gz archives in-memory without extracting them to disk, preserving storage and maintaining pipeline speed.
+Use stream decompression tools like zcat or zgrep to process .gz archives without extracting them to disk, preserving storage and maintaining pipeline speed.
+Chain them straight into awk so each line is read and discarded rather than written out.

 Can these CLI one-liners scale to multi-gigabyte access logs?